mwouts/itables/README.md

 df
 ```

-You don't see any table above?
-Please either open the [HTML export](https://mwouts.github.io/itables/) of this notebook, or run this README on [Binder](https://mybinder.org/v2/gh/mwouts/itables/main?urlpath=lab/tree/README.md)!

-Or display just one series or dataframe as an interactive table with the `show` function.
+If you want to display just one series or dataframe as an interactive table, use `itables.show`:

 ```python
 from itables import show